IceLab-X/MiniGP/MultiTaskGP_IMC_MathTutorial.md

 The simplification can be done because $\mathbf{U}_{\text{space}} \otimes \mathbf{U}_{\text{time}}$ is an orthogonal matrix, which means $\mathbf{U}_{\text{space}} \otimes \mathbf{U}_{\text{time}} (\mathbf{U}_{\text{space}} \otimes \mathbf{U}_{\text{time}})^T = \mathbf{I}$, (because $\mathbf{U}_{\text{space}}$ and $\mathbf{U}_{\text{time}}$ are orthogonal matrices from the eigendecomposition of $\mathbf{K}_{\text{space}}$ and $\mathbf{K}_{\text{time}}$).

-# Complexity in predictive posterior distribution (to be completed)
+# Complexity in predictive posterior distribution
 <!-- The predictive posterior distribution is -->
 Let first consider prediction of a new time point $t_{*}$ at the same location $\mathbf{z}$ as the training data.
 The predictive mean vector is
 $$